-Anytime healthy eating is discussed one of the most controversial subjects is that of eating meat.
+Anytime healthy eating is discussed, one of the most controversial subjects is eating meat.

-While the protein found in meat is useful for repairing and building our bodies, we certainly don’t need a large portion of meat with every meal.
+While the protein in meat is useful for repairing and building our bodies, we don’t need a large portion of meat with every meal.

 Typical daily protein requirements: